This is why the Limbic Chair

 The limbic System translates ‘incentivized movements’ into moods that we can feel.
 Good and light moods, in return, influence our creativity and thought processes.

-- Free and floating body movement helps your brain focus
+- Free body helps your brain focus

 - No mental cramping up